ArekX/PQL/docs/index.md

 ## Usage

-First you decide on a database/system to be used.
+First you decide on a database to be used.
+See Drivers for more information.

-## API Reference

-API reference is available [here](api/index.html).

 ### Drivers